sherzodm8441/github-tutorial/README.md

 ---
 ## Repository Setup
  *  Make a folder and go into that folder.
+In order to create a folder, type `mkdir`, space, then type the name you want.
  *  Type in `git init` into the terminal and now this directory is a local repository
  *  Create a file and make changes
  *  Let's create a readme file as an example.
 So, type `touch README.md` and type `c9 README.md` to open the file.
 Feel free to add anything to it.